-- Larger-sized units that provide a higher level of protection.
+- Larger units that provide a higher level of protection.

 - Many offer power filtration for optimal audio and video performance.

-Power line conditioners can drown out Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI) that seep into your system:
+Power line conditioners help drown out Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI).

-- RFI results from radio waves generated by radio stations, microwave towers, cell phones, and many other sources.
-Your home's electrical circuitry can act as a crude antenna, sending RF signals through your system's power cords and into your gear.
-These interference patterns are sometimes heard as clicks and pops.
+RFI results from radio waves generated by radio stations, cell phone towers, and other places.
+Your home's electrical circuitry can act as a crude antenna that sends RF signals through your system's power cords and into your gear — sometimes heard as clicks and pops.

 What do you need to protect?